All Episodes

 What are you guys doing for this?

-Money should go to Vets.
+Money should go to vets.

 To the phones we go.

-This is Jeff in uh in Boyne City, Michigan.
+This is Jeff in Boyne City, Michigan.

 Great to have you, sir.